KuldeepThiara/Computer-Inventory/README.txt

 *******************************( Purpose of each file ) *********************************************

-cis.py -> Contains the code for GUI setup along with functions to read from CSV file.
+cis.py -> Contains the code for GUI setup (Main file to run the application)

 Computer.py -> Contains the code for the word class